noahwoo/noahwoo.github.io/llm-notes.md

          - sequential reasoning embodied in chain of thought is useful for reasons beyond just activating knowledge
    - **Self-consistency improves chain of thought reasoning in language models, 2023, Google**
    - **Reasoning with Language Model Prompting: A Survey, 2022, Alibaba**
-      - One word: survey of cutting-edge research on reasoning with language model prompting
+      - In one word: survey of cutting-edge research on reasoning with language model prompting
       - Methods
          - Strategy Enhenced Reasoning: design better reasoning strategy, like CoT/Multi-stage CoT
             - Prompt Enginneering: